-Occasionally, Events are cancelled for unforeseen circumstances that arise during the Event, leaving the Event uncompleted.
+Occasionally, Events finish earlier than planned for unforeseen circumstances that arise during the Event, leaving the Event uncompleted.
 Sometimes such Events are rescheduled, but often this is not possible.

 In these circumstances, you may be entitled to a full or partial refund or credit or a replacement Ticket to the Event at another time.